 Ed. note: See also letter 771b for more discussion on recovery of components and precious metals from electronic scrap.
-Please restrain discussion of this topic to these two threads.
-Sorry, we can't spawn additional threads on this topic, which is only peripherally related to our theme of industrial metal finishing.

-I like everyone else it seems have several hundred pounds of motherboards, ethernet, etc scrap as well as telephone scrap that I need to process.
+Q. I like everyone else it seems have several hundred pounds of motherboards, ethernet, etc scrap as well as telephone scrap that I need to process.
 What I have been doing is pulling the cpus and cutting fingers and selling via the internet.
 What I wonder is what is remaining on the boards and how do I remove it.
 I think the jumper pins, ide connector, pci slots, etc are gold plated but after many attempts at many methods I have yet to find a way to efficiently remove the pins from the boards.
 The worst seems to be the pci type slots that just won't let the pins come out of the assembly.
 Is there a product, acid mixture, or solvent that will dissolve the plastic material and leave only the metal pins?
 I remove the pin assemblies with a small Dremel tool just clipping the bottom of the leads but the plastic is a very big problem so far.
 Any help is very greatly appreciated!
 Thanks!Chris Coleman

-RGV Surplus - Weslaco, Texas
+surplus - Weslaco, Texas

-Lots of people seem to be interested in doing this.
+A. Lots of people seem to be interested in doing this.
 I found a guy on eBay selling old chips and he said "gold recovery" and I did a little google search and ended up here.

 From what it looks like, there is a very small amount of gold inside computers, certainly not enough to be worth your trouble as a private individual.
 There's probably more gold in a 1 liter bottle of Goldschlager than there is on a chip.